makyo/makyo.ink/content/post/non-fiction/anthology.md

 And there you go!
 You've published your anthology from start to finish, and now it's up for sale.
 You can market it however you wish, but again, that's a topic for a different essay.

 Running an anthology isn't always easy, but it's a rewarding project.
 Even if you have little experience, if you have an idea, it can be worth seeing through to the end. *Arcana* is something I'm really proud of, and I never would've gotten my hands on my very own book if I hadn't taken the plunge and just gotten to work!

+*This article appeared in [From Paw to Print: Essays About Writing in the Furry Fandom](https://boundtales.storenvy.com/products/30392965-from-paw-to-print-essays-about-writing-in-the-furry-fandom).*